Pivotal Response Treatment (PRT)

 The learners' choice and attention are at the forefront of learning.

 In-person, a PRT session can look a lot like play.
 Goals are similarly targeted in a Discrete Trial format but can organically appear within a session.
-Our Behaviour Technician is trained to use behavioural momentum to teach within the opportunity that is presented.
+Our Behaviour Therapist is trained to use behavioural momentum to teach within the opportunity that is presented.

 Is PRT right for your learner?